 - a.
-October half-term: Interim Report - b.
-End of term: Short Report for all subjects, except for the three humanities which will receive a Long Report (to help guide students in greater for their Final Assessments, in February).
+October half-term: Interim Report

+- b.
+End of term: Short Report for all subjects, except for the three humanities which will receive a Long Report (to help guide students for their Final Assessments, in February).

+- c.

-2. Spring Term
+- 2. Lent Term

 - a.
-October half-term: Interim Report - b.
+February half-term: Interim Report

+- b.
 End of term: Form 8 pupils to receive a Long Report in the five core subjects, and a Short Report for the three humanities and non-examined subjects.